-- The Coach is circulating between the activities, occurring at separate locations, and is readily accessible, or the location of the coach is communicated to the student. - Where a Community Coach is providing the safety and initial skill instruction and is monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision: - Where the same activity is located in separate locations. (e.g., Track and Field, Cross Country Running, Skiing (Alpine)); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a different location from the Coach (e.g., Cross Country Running, Skiing (Alpine), Cycling); - Where activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.
+- The Coach is located in proximity to a combination of locations where the student activities take place, is circulating, and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - The Coach is circulating between the activities, occurring at separate locations, and is readily accessible, or the location of the coach is communicated to the student. - Where a Community Coach is providing the safety and initial skill instruction and is monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - Students may be out of sight for periods of time. - An activity or a component of the activity is under In-the-Area Supervision:

+- Where the same activity is located in separate locations. (e.g., Track and Field, Cross Country Running, Skiing (Alpine)); - Where two or more activities under In-the-Area Supervision occur in separate locations (e.g., Badminton, Table Tennis, Handball (Wall)); - Where the skill application of the activity takes place at a different location from the Coach (e.g., Cross Country Running, Skiing (Alpine), Cycling); - Where activities occur in double or triple gymnasiums; and - Where more than one Qualified Instructor is providing activities at a combination of locations.

-On-Site Supervision:
+• On-Site Supervision:

-The Coach is present at one location where the student activity takes place (e.g., gymnasium, sports field, tennis courts at an Outside Activity Provider's facility) and is accessible for providing management and direction of the physical activity and student safety.
+- The Coach is present at one location where the student activity takes place (e.g., gymnasium, sports field, tennis courts at an Outside Activity Provider's facility) and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - Where more than one activity occurs in one location, the Coach is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outside storage shed, boathouse) is considered to be On-Site Supervision. - Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction;

-Provisos:

-Where more than one activity occurs in one location, the Coach is circulating between the activities and is accessible for management and direction.

-Momentary presence in adjoining rooms (e.g., equipment room, outside storage shed, boathouse) is considered to be On-Site Supervision.

-Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate.

-An activity may be under On-Site Supervision:

-During the entire duration of the activity;

-During the safety and initial skill instruction;

-With activities using multiple stations while the Coach is circulating;

-When combining two or more activities at one location while the Coach is circulating; and

-When activities transition from On-Site Supervision to In-the-Area Supervision.
+- With activities using multiple stations while the Coach is circulating; - When combining two or more activities at one location while the Coach is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.

-Volunteer:
+• Volunteer:

-A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students, direction of a Coach and has been instructed on their monitoring responsibilities.
+A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students, Parents/Guardians, Teacher Candidates) approved by the Principal/Designate who is under the direction of a Coach and has been instructed on their monitoring responsibilities.
 Refer to your school board's policy on volunteers assisting with students' physical activities.